-Credit Losses: In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Statements, which requires the measurement and recognition of expected credit losses for financial assets held at amortized cost, which includes the Company's accounts receivable, certain financial instruments, and contract assets.
-ASU 2016-13 replaces the existing incurred loss impairment model with an expected loss methodology.
-Subsequently, the FASB issued multiple codification improvement amendments to ASU 2016-13.
-ASU 2016-13 and the applicable subsequent amendments are effective for the Company for the year beginning January 1, 2023, though early adoption is permitted.
-The Company plans to early adopt this guidance effective January 1, 2022 on a modified retrospective basis and does not expect the adoption to have a material impact on its consolidated financial statements.
+Credit Losses: In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which requires the measurement and recognition of expected credit losses for financial assets held at amortized cost, including the Company's accounts receivable and certain other financial instruments, with multiple codification improvement amendments issued more recently.
+Credit losses related to available-for-sale debt securities are required to be recorded through an allowance for credit losses rather than as a reduction in the amortized cost basis of the securities.
+This guidance is effective for the Company for the year beginning January 1, 2023, though early adoption is permitted.
+The Company early adopted this guidance effective January 1, 2022 on a modified retrospective basis, and the adoption did not result in any cumulative effect adjustment to its opening accumulated deficit balance.